remzikocak/inertiajs-tables-laravel-query-builder/README.md

 #### Number range Filters

-This way, you can present the user a toggle.
-Under the hood, this uses the same filtering feature of the Laravel Query Builder package.
+This way, you can present the user a number range.

 The `numberRangeFilter` method requires two arguments: the key and the max value.